 An environmental management system may be certified against a standard such as ISO 14001:2015, or BS 8555.
 The organisation or individual carrying out certification may be accredited by a National Accreditation Body such as the UK Accreditation Service (UKAS).

-Using an accredited certified management system isn’t a guarantee that you’ll meet all of your permit conditions.
-You’re still responsible for implementing your system effectively and making sure you comply with each permit condition.
+Using an accredited certified management system is not a guarantee that you will meet all of your permit conditions.
+You are still responsible for implementing your system effectively and making sure you comply with each permit condition.

 However, the independent checks carried out for an accredited certified scheme or standard should result in greater confidence in your management system, and in your management of compliance.
 This may lead to fewer checks from the Environment Agency.

-Confirm on your application form if you’re using any of the following as the basis for your management system:
+Confirm on your application form if you are using any of the following as the basis for your management system: